sk25469/caching-system/README.md

 Replace `id-of-request` with the ID of the post or todo you want to retrieve and `path-to-request` with either posts or todos.

+For example, to get todo with id = 1:

+`go run server-test.go -id=1 -path=todos`

 * To toggle caching for a particular route, use the following command:

 `go run server-test.go -caching=<flag> -path=<path-to-toggle>`

+For example, to disable caching for all routes:

+`go run server-test.go -caching=false -path=all`

 Replace `flag` with either `true` or `false`, depending on whether you want to enable or disable caching, and replace `path-to-toggle` with either `posts`, `todos`, or `all`, depending on which routes you want to toggle caching for.